-World Bank experts estimate that the telecommunications sector in Africa has to grow at an annual rate of 20 percent for the next two decades, or double the average growth in the past two decades, to reach the average state of service currently available in Europe.
+World Bank experts estimate that the telecommunications sector in Africa has to grow at an annual rate of 20 percent for the next two decades, or double the average growth of the past two decades, to reach the average state of service currently available in Europe.
 They voice concern that the attractive international links will continue to favor large users rather than support the upgrading of the "plain old telephone" system.
 This has important consequences in planning future information sector management.
 It means, for example, that the applications of telecommunications for international data transmission, including such functions as searching international S&T databases, are likely to lag behind the rest of the world.

 There are some hopeful signs.
 Some countries are using facsimile effectively.
 There are also reliable private leased lines that are used to provide international and African airlines with computer-linked reservations, baggage handling, and on-board service information.
-These are contracted to international commercial agencies, and are paid for in foreign exchange as a recognized national necessity.
+These are contracted to international commercial agencies and are paid for in foreign exchange as a recognized national necessity.
 Finally, some countries, such as Senegal and Zimbabwe, are offering packet-switching networks that make access to electronic mail networks easier and less expensive.
-Cote d'Ivoire has a packet-switching network that is not yet fully operational.
+IBM Europe is funding a link to the European EARN network from Cote d'Ivoire.
 One of the largest Zimbabwean private corporations already maintains a telephone-linked national network.